 Check growth of plates after 24 hours

-If single round colonies have grown continue to step 11, other wise wait another 24 hours or until single colonies have grown
+If single distinct colonies have grown continue to step 11, other wise wait another 24 hours or until single distinct colonies have grown

-Use an inoculation loop to pick a single colony from the plate and inoculate 7mLs of desired reduced liquid media in a culture tube
+Use an inoculation loop to pick a single colony from the plate and inoculate 7mLs of desired reduced liquid media in a culture tube (SOP# 02.080.01 - Pre-reduced media and buffers - liquid sparging)

-Once the culture is turbid, 24 – 48 hours, gently vortex the culture
+Once the culture is turbid, generally 24 - 48 hours later, gently vortex the culture for one second.

-Combine 200uLs of culture and 200uLs of 50% glycerol buffer in a labeled cryotube.
-This is now a revived freezer stock.
+Combine 200uLs of culture and 200uLs of 50% glycerol buffer (SOP# 02.040.01 50% Glycerol buffer preparation) in a new, labeled cryotube.
+This is now a ‘revived freezer stock’.

+Note: The label must include isolate identity, date of experiment, and experimentalist name.
+This information must match the information and date in the lab notebook of the experimentalist

 The remaining volume of the culture may be used for various procedures

+Remove the vial form the anaerobic chamber (SOP# 003.001.01 – Anaerobic chamber operation and maintenance)

 Store the revived freezer stock in a freezer box within the -80°C freezer